The Common Read Experience

 Common Read Experience

 Binghamton University is excited to continue the Common Read Experience for all incoming first-year students.
 The program helps students gain new perspectives on the most important issues of our days, learn how to engage in constructive dialogue and debate, and acclimate to the intellectual life of a premier university.
-The Common Read also enables students to connect with the campus community through talks and programming over the summer and activities and events held throughout the fall.
+The Common Read Experience enables students to connect with the campus community through programming, events and activities held throughout the fall semester.

 The bulk of common read programming will take place in person during B-Welcome Week and will continue throughout the fall semester, providing a chance for all new students to participate.
 While we hope everyone joins us, this program is highly recommended but not mandatory.

-As you read this book over the summer along with the other members of the Class of 2027, we encourage you to reflect upon these important topics.
-When you arrive on campus, you will be invited to join the broader University community in discussions and programs related to it in your residential communities, your classes and many other exciting ways.
-Welcome to Binghamton!
-Your journey starts now.
+As you read this book over the summer, we encourage you to reflect upon these important topics.
+When you arrive on campus, you will be invited to join the broader University community in discussions and programs related to it in your residential communities, your classes and events.

 Common Read Events